Select factors that increase your risk for lung cancer are:*

 The impact of lung cancer is not equal

-Have the highest lung cancer death rate of any racial or ethnic group, with the probability of developing lung cancer being 1 in 16 for Black men and 1 in 21 for Black women.
+Have the highest lung cancer death rate of any racial or ethnic group, with the probability of being diagnosed with lung cancer being approximately 1 in 16 for Black men and 1 in 20 for Black women.

-Are 16% less likely to be diagnosed early and 16% less likely to survive 5 years after diagnosis compared to non-Hispanic White Americans
+Are 15% less likely to be diagnosed early and 25% less likely to survive five years after diagnosis when compared to non-Hispanic White Americans.

 The importance of earlier detection